Ravi-Upadhyay/css-playground/README.md

 **Please Note:**
 - *It will install http-server globally.*
-- *I expect you have node js installed.*
+- *I expect you have node js installed.* If not please follow the link [Node JS](https://nodejs.org/en/).

 ## Structure